 In an article from the National Endowment for the Humanities from 2016, Kelly Rundle, co-director of the Seberg documentary Movie Star: The Secret Lives of Jean Seberg, perhaps best explains the ways in which Seberg has been all but forgotten to history:

 “There’s an odd sort of amnesia about Jean Seberg in the United States, which is so puzzling to me.
-At her peak, she was on the cover of every magazine…but what’s the most surprising is how successful the neutralization campaign was.”
+At her peak, she was on the cover of every magazine… but what’s the most surprising is how successful the neutralization campaign was.”

 Such is the power of a relentless cycle of gossip, fame, and fear.
 The small-town all-American girl never stood a chance against her own government.
-Her story is a portrait of how fantasy seeps into even those powers we thought were supposed to rely on reason.

 After this sobering look at the life and demise of actress Jean Seberg, read about another talent extinguished too quickly in the story of Playboy’s Dorothy Stratten.
 Then, explore the truth behind another government conspiracy inside Area 51.